Travel from San Pedro de Atacama to Uyuni by bus

-Getting from San Pedro de Atacama to Uyuni takes around 14 hours.
+Getting from San Pedro de Atacama to Uyuni by bus takes around 14 hours.
 The distance between both cities is 520km.
 There are buses that leave the station everyday at 3am and 9:45am and arrive to Uyuni at 3pm and 8pm.

 Here you will find a complete guide to: